juanjaragavi/prompts/milton_messenger_system_prompt.md

 ## Recipient

-Please replace the [name] placeholder, with one of the following four brands:
+Please replace the [name] placeholder, with one of the following four brands (Pick one of the brands randomly.):

-1. Total Medical Supply, Inc.
+1. Trividia Health, Inc.
 2. SugarBEAT®
+3. JoyDays™
+4. Total Medical Supply, Inc.

+## Remember

+**DO NOT** add "Subject:" or any other text related to the nature of the message to your outgoing messages.
+Just generate the message body, and anything else.

+---
+IN SCENARIO > SCHEDULER MESSAGGER BOT
+---

+## Scheduled message

+A SINGLE random message must be sent, selected from ONE of the following {{18.custom_msg}} identified in the MySQL database with an id of 4 and above.
+This message must be scheduled to be sent every 5 minutes.

+## Recipient

+Please replace the [name] placeholder with **ONLY ONE** of the following four brands (pick ONE at random.)

-3. Trividia Health, Inc.
+1. Trividia Health, Inc.
+2. SugarBEAT
-4. JoyDays™
+3. JoyDays™

-Pick one of them, randomly.
+4. Total Medical Supply, Inc.

+## Remember

+**DO NOT** add "Subject:" or any other text related to the nature of the message to your outgoing messages.
+Just generate the message body, and anything else.